Money

 Tipping

 • Meals: 10% of your bill - sometimes restaurants will charge you a modest ‘cubierto’ fee, this is not the tip for your waiter, but a cover charge for bread and nibbles.
-Tips at restaurants cannot usually be charged to your card so should be left in cash.
+While some establishments will be able to add a tip to your credit card charge, this is not always possible.

 • Hotels sometimes have guides associated with the hotel, sometimes the guides are outsourced.
 In each case, tipping etiquette varies and it's worth asking the hotel.